“Manning the mother load,

 “What’s this all about, Kenny?
 Where are you?
 Denise’s place?”

 “Wheww, not exactly, but I couldn’t pay for a call where I am.
-At least this way, it’s just a station to station rate…”.”
+At least, it’s just a station-to-station rate…”.”

 “You don’t know,” I asked, with a modest measure of relief, and not only that the old phone charge ruse worked one more time.
 “She moved, whole new apartment and phone set-up…”

 “You ass…if I had any sense, I’d hang up right now.
 You’re gonna repay me for this if I have to sell your record collection!”

 “They’re long gone, Moon, just like everything else I left in Boulder.”
 I thought I detected ‘You Don’t Have To Be a Star, Baby, To Be In My Show’ playing in her background.
 “But that’s a whole other story…”

 Over the course of one blurred week, Sydney had earlier sealed her show deal, signed on for an introductory EST guest seminar and leased this stand-alone studio apartment on Chestnut Street, just off Van Ness Avenue.
 Pivotal moves, she recounted, before departing for Chicago with her folks on this fantabulous gallery day—one that had burst through the upper margin of her biorhythm chart like mercury through a Needles thermometer.